-A good honours degree (minimum 2:2, or for Maths, Physics and Physics with Maths applicants minimum class 3 with at least a grade B in the relevant A level) in one of our teaching subjects or with a strong element of a teaching subject (see below).
-You also need grade C in English Language and Mathematics at GCSE, or the equivalent.
+A good honours degree (minimum 2:2, or for Maths, Physics and Physics with Maths applicants minimum class 3 with at least a grade B in the relevant A level) in one of our teaching subjects or with a strong element of a teaching subject.
+You also need grade 4 or grade C in English Language and Mathematics at GCSE, or equivalent.
 You need to pass the Professional skills tests before the start of the course.
 If all or part of your qualifications are from outside the UK, you may be asked to formally recognise your qualifications through a NARIC check.
 You can compare overseas qualifications to the British degree standard on the Gov.uk website.

 Months of entry

 Our graduates make great teachers.
 It’s that simple.
 The Initial Teacher Education (ITE) course helps you develop an understanding of research, policies and practice relating to education in general and secondary education in particular.
 You’ll analyse and reflect on what you learn to connect research with the classroom.

 We teach an approach to your work that will stay with you throughout your career.
 Our graduates are dedicated to lifelong learning, developing their professional practice, and using classroom-based research.
 You’ll learn everything the qualified teacher needs to know about planning, teaching, learning, assessing, policies and processes.

 Disclosure and Barring Service As this course leads to a professional qualification, student teachers will be required to undertake a Disclosure and Barring Service (DBS) Enhanced Disclosure and Work Health Assessment.

 We offer a provider-led route plus School Direct with a choice of four different clusters of schools.

 The routes are all quite similar, but the main differences between the provider-led and the School Direct routes are: